AmirulAndalib/cuxfilter/notebooks/RAPIDS Visualization Guide/README.md

 ## Other Notable Libraries

-- cuxfilter: RAPIDS developed cross filtering dashboarding tool that integrates many of the libraries above.
 - Panel: A high-level app and dashboarding solution for the Python ecosystem.
 - PyDeck: Python bindings for interactive spatial visualizations with webGL powered deck.gl, optimized for a Jupyter environment.
 - node RAPIDS: RAPIDS bindings in nodeJS, a high performance JS/TypeScript visualization alternative to using Python.

-<<<<<<< HEAD
+- cuxfilter: RAPIDS developed cross filtering dashboarding tool that integrates many of the libraries above.

 ## Generate Static Charts from Notebook for Jekyll
 **Note:** code for the apps are in the `/examples/` folder.